jckarter/clay/doc/language-reference.md

 Global variable names are not true [symbols](#symbols).
 A global variable name evaluates to a reference to the global variable's value.

 Runtime global variable access is subject to the memory model standardized in C11 and C++11.
-The `__primitives__` module includes primitive atomic operations for synchronized, uninterruptible value access; see the [primitive modules reference](primitives-reference.md) for details.
+The `__primitives__` module includes primitive atomic operations for atomic value access; see the [primitive modules reference](primitives-reference.md) for details.

 #### <a name="externalvariables"></a>External variables